bright/new-www/content/our-areas/web-development.md

   - invoice-system
 layout: our-service
 our_service_id: web development
-meta_title: Web Development Company
+meta_title: Web Development Services
-meta_description: We are a web development company from Poland.
-We have built web apps, web services and websites for clients from USA, UK, Israel and more.
+meta_description: We are a digital products agency from Poland.
+We build web apps, web services and websites for clients from the USA, UK, Israel and more.
 Contact us!
 our_services_icon: /images/web_dedelopment2.png
 name: web development
 slug: web-development